socarlosb/createpass/README.md

 1. Run `npm i` to get the necessary node modules
 1. Run `npm run build` to create a build solution
 1. You can then go to the build folder and open the `index.html` file on your browser
-1. Or, for example, you can also put it online with a serverless service like _Now_
+1. Or, for example, you can also put it online with a serverless service like _Now_, or _Netlify_

-   1. You can also use mine in https://build-hhjjzrvzdf.now.sh/
+   1. You can also use mine in https://silly-panini-2c2f7f.netlify.com/

 ## Run in the terminal with NodeJS

-## Requisits
+## Requisites

 - You need to have NodeJS installed